wutka/froot-1/README.md

 # Froot-1 - A Linux terminal Apple-1 Emulator
 This is an emulator for the Apple-1 computer.
+It was written for Linux, but should also run on OSX, I have tested it on Mac OS Big Sur.

 The emulator runs from the command-line and generally works like the Apple-1, which had a simple text-based interface.